prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 1. Within one month of service of the Statement of claim, the defendant may lodge a Preliminary objection concerning :

-   (a) the jurisdiction and competence of the Court , including any objection that an opt -out pursuant to Rule 5 applies to the patent that is the subject of the proceedings;
+   (a) the jurisdiction and competence of the Court, including any objection that an opt-out pursuant to Rule 5 applies to the patent that is the subject of the proceedings;

    (b) the competence of the division indicated by the claimant [Rule 13.1(i)];